I'm consistently dumbfounded at how many grown adults just love Halloween. Apart from pumpkin carving, I don't care for it—I've never had a reason to.

 Here I am doing some cosmetic dentistry with a bread knife.

-Unfortunately, just like Frosty the Damn Snowman, all my pumpkins have since rotted away.
+Unfortunately, just like Frosty Snowman, all my pumpkins have since melted away.
 They live on in pictures.
-And a few weeks ago I commemorated Ol' Biggin with the illustration you see up at the top of this post.
+A few weeks ago I commemorated Ol' Biggin with the illustration you see up at the top of this post.
 I'm trying to convince Kathryn we should frame it :)